 The more fleets invest in safety and managing risk, the larger the return on their investment, he said.
 “The money that fleets put into safety technology is money that is returned back to them,” he said.
 “Safety pays.
 It really does.
 Through video telematics, lane departure alerts, and other safety technologies, fleets can reduce accidents over time, and those expenses that were upfront costs will be paid back.”

 Collisions can cause fleets to make big payouts and lead to increases in insurance premiums.
 Organizations that have poor collision records often pay much more for insurance.
-“It all adds up to additional cost for fleets if they don’t buy into the idea that safety pays,” Grant said.
+“It all adds up to the additional cost for fleets if they don’t buy into the idea that safety pays,” Grant said.

 Every job in a fleet aids in preventing collisions